JohnMarkley/GymTracker_Backend/README.md

 Clone project and `cd GymTracker_Backend`

-`mvn clean install` - This will delete the target folder and did a fresh build
+`mvn clean install` - This will delete the target folder and do a fresh install of dependencies & build

 `java -jar target/backend-0.0.1-SNAPSHOT.jar` to run project on localhost:8080